kiranshila/Doplarr/docs/configuration.md

 1. Create a new [Application](https://discord.com/developers/applications) in Discord
 2. Go to the Bot tab and add a new bot
-3. Copy out the token
+3. Copy out the token, this will be used for the DISCORD__TOKEN setting
 4. Go to OAuth2 and under "OAuth2 URL Generator", enable `applications.commands` and `bot`
-5. Copy the resulting URL and use as the invite link to your server
+5. Copy the resulting URL and open it in a web browser to authorise the bot to join your server

 ### Permissions